shellrhythm/shellrhythm-cli/README.md

 ## Known issues

 - [Linux isn't fully compatible with pybass3 yet,](https://github.com/devdave/pybass3/issues/2) however [there is a workaround to get it working anyways.](./docs/PYBASS3_LINUX.md)
-- Windows' cmd and powershell suffer from huge input lag (roughly 6 update cycles per second, compared to >100 on bash), it is recommended to use another command line interpreter (like a WSL installation, or MSYS2 (but i haven't been able to run it from it yet)).
+- The accuracy is bound to the framerate.
+It's why there's an fps counter at the bottom left of the screen in gameplay.

 ## Help!
 I'm having issues!

 If it's a crash or an unexpected behaviour (or even just a suggestion!), open an issue.
-If it's just struggle on how to make a chart (like, undocumented stuff), hit me up on [Twitter](https://twitter.com/_GuiguiYT) or on [Discord](https://discord.gg/VGxqDahgvY) (this is a link to my server).
+If it's just struggle on how to make a chart (like, undocumented stuff), hit me up on [Twitter](https://twitter.com/_GuiguiYT) or on [Discord](https://discord.gg/artQgD3Y8V) (this is a link to the shellrhythm discord server).

 ----
 © #Guigui 2022-2023